 The region of Dalmatia including the sights of Dubrovnik, Split and the Adriatic Islands of Croatia, is a part of the world that every adventurer and holidaymaker needs to visit at least once in their lifetime.

-The jewel of course is Dubrovnik in the south however with the Diocletian city of Split in the north it makes for a fantastic two centre touring holiday which you can also combine with the islands of Dalmatia too!
-The Adriatic highway connecting the two is a wonderful road trip which if done in one stretch from Split to Dubrovnik will take about 6 hours but why not break it up with two or three stops and an island or two en route!
+The jewel of the Adriatic is Dubrovnik in the very south of the country however with the Diocletian city of Split just a few hours by road away, it makes for a fantastic two-center touring holiday.
+What’s more, you could also include some of the islands of Dalmatia too!
+The Adriatic highway connecting Dubrovnik and Split is a road trip of dreams that if done in one stretch will take about 6 hours.

-Another important location in Dalmatia is the Krka National Park with its pristine nature and charming waterfalls.
-The Biokovo mountains are the backdrop to the Makarska Riviera and make for some incredibly dramatic and beautiful scenery especially from the water.
+Another popular location in Dalmatia is the Krka National Park with its pristine nature and stunning waterfalls.
+The Biokovo mountains are the backdrop to the Makarska Riviera and make for some incredibly dramatic and beautiful scenery, especially from the water.

-Throughout the region you will enjoy welcoming atmospheric restaurants serving some of Croatias finest delicacies and washed down with local liquer or delicious wines from the Peljesac Peninsular.
+Throughout the region, you will enjoy welcoming atmospheric restaurants serving some of Croatia’s finest delicacies and washed down with local liquor or delicious wines from the Peljesac Peninsular.

-Dalmatia is one of my favourite parts of the world and I long for the day that I can return
+Dalmatia is one of my favorite parts of the world and I long for the day that I will return.

 Zadar is an ancient Mediterranean port city.
 The old town is surrounded by walls and towers on a peninsula, with the new, urban part connected by the symbol of the city – a bridge.

-Despite all this history though Zadar has in recent years forged a reputation for entertainments and music events and festivals in the nearby town of Tisno. .
+Despite all this history, Zadar has in recent years forged a reputation for entertainment, music events, and festivals in the nearby town of Tisno.

-Dating back to the 11th century the heavily Venetian influenced city of Sibenik is well known in recent times for having been a location for the filming of the popular TV series the Game of thrones.
-The city itself is has some wonderful places of interest including the Cathedral of St James which is a UNESCO World Heritage site.
+Dating back to the 11th century the heavily Venetian-influenced city of Sibenik is well known in recent times for having been a location for the filming of the popular TV series Game of Thrones.
+The city itself has some wonderful places of interest including the Cathedral of St James which is a UNESCO World Heritage site.

-Sibenik is a popular city for festivals with annual events taking place such as music, children’s events, medieval fairs, Christmas markets and even comic book festivals.
+Sibenik is a popular city for festivals with annual events such as music, children’s events, medieval fairs, Christmas markets, and even comic book festivals.

-The little village of Primosten gets very little press which has always surprised me as its one of my favourite places in all of Croatia.
+The little village of Primosten gets very little press which has always surprised me as it’s one of my favorite places in all of Croatia.

 This impressive traditional fishing village reminds me very much of Rovinj with its hill and church up high on a spectacular peninsular.